-You can obtain a claim form by visiting www.myuhc.com or www.mymedica.com, calling the toll-free number on your ID card or contacting CenturyLink Service Center for Health and Welfare Benefits.
+You can obtain a claim form by visiting myuhc.com or mymedica.com, calling the toll-free number on your ID card or contacting Lumen Health and Life Service Center.
 If you do not have a claim form, simply attach a brief letter of explanation to the bill and verify that the bill contains the information listed below.
 If any of these items are missing from the bill, you can include them in your letter:

-- your name and address; - the patient's name, age and relationship to the Retiree; - the number as shown on your ID card; - the name, address and tax identification number of the provider of the service(s); - a diagnosis from the Physician; - the date of service; - an itemized bill from the provider that includes: - the Current Procedural Terminology (CPT) codes; - a description of, and the charge for, each service; - the date the Sickness or Injury began; and - a statement indicating either that you are, or you are not, enrolled for coverage under any other health insurance plan or program.
+- your name and address; - the patient's name, age and relationship to the Retiree; - the number as shown on your ID card; - the name, address and tax identification number of the provider of the service(s); - a diagnosis from the Physician; - · the date of service; - an itemized bill from the provider that includes: - the Current Procedural Terminology (CPT) codes; - a description of, and the charge for, each service; - the date the Sickness or Injury began; and - a statement indicating either that you are, or you are not, enrolled for coverage under any other health insurance plan or program.
 If you are enrolled for other coverage you must include the name and address of the other carrier(s).